 - Replace computer module

 Common P0304 Diagnosis Mistakes

-Most commonly, the spark plugs, ignition coils, wires or coil pack is going to be to blame for the misfire.
-However, you should never assume that’s the problem without first performing the diagnostic steps we outline.
+Most commonly, the spark plugs, ignition coils, wires, or coil pack is going to be to blame for the misfire.
+However, you should never assume that that’s the problem without first performing the diagnostic steps I outline below.
 You want to perform a visual check of the plugs, wires, coils, and coil pack before replacing it.

 If these parts look okay, you need to move on to other parts that could be causing the trouble, such as the fuel injectors or valves.
 You also want to perform a compression test.
 Additionally, if there are any other trouble codes present, these might help you narrow down what’s going on.

 As a professional mechanic, you want to follow a laid-out plan when diagnosing the P0304 code.
 Gathering the code from the scanner is just the first step of figuring out what’s wrong.
 With the right steps, you will have a definitive answer to the problem.

 Here are the most common diagnostic steps for the P0304 DTC.